-A preliminary assessment NK38-REP-03600-10014-R000, "Nuclear Safety Impact Assessment Report" (Enclosure 1 of this submission), has been completed based on preliminary target capsule design/drawings provided in Appendix B and Appendix C. This preliminary assessment focuses on the introduction of new isotopes that will be irradiated in the Darlington NGS TDS utilizing target capsules that are very similar to those used currently to produce Mo-99.
+A preliminary assessment NK38-REP-03600-10014-R000, "Nuclear Safety Impact Assessment Report" , has been completed based on preliminary target capsule design/drawings provided in Appendix B and Appendix C. This preliminary assessment focuses on the introduction of new isotopes that will be irradiated in the Darlington NGS TDS utilizing target capsules that are very similar to those used currently to produce Mo-99.
 The new target capsules have very similar characteristics in terms of geometry, physical properties, including mass and reactivity worth, combined with negligible differences in heating, radiation, and chemistry impacts.